Pot-de-fer: In Europe

-The pot-de-fer was first depicted in a manuscript, De officiis regum of 1326, by Walter de Millimete, an illuminated manuscript of 1327 that was presented to Edward III upon his accession to the English throne.
+The pot-de-fer was first depicted in a manuscript, De Nobilitatibus of 1326, by Walter de Millimete, an illuminated manuscript of 1327 that was presented to Edward III upon his accession to the English throne.
 The manuscript shows a large vase lying on a table, with an armored man behind it holding a rudimentary linstock near the bottom (in this case the linstock would have held a red-hot wire, heated in a brazier, rather than a slow match).
 A bolt, called a garrot, protrudes from the muzzle.
 Although illustrated in the treatise, no explanation or description was given.